greenseeker/t2server/README.md

 t2server depends on systemd, so it definitely won't work on any distro that's not using it.

-When wine is run in the background, it spawns 2 `wineconsole --use-event=*n*` processes that will consume all available CPU.
+When wine is run in the background, it spawns 2 "wineconsole --use-event=*nn*" processes that will consume all available CPU.
 I have been unable to find a proper solution to this, so for now t2server will run cpulimit against these processes at startup in order to contain them.
 I have not seen this result in any performance issues.

 console.log includes ANSI escape sequences to set colors and terminal size, so your shell will get a little funky after tailing this log.
 Just run `reset` to reinitialize your session and you'll be back to normal.